-Who this is for: Design-focused travelers, creators, and boutique-hotel operators who want to understand how AI assistants interpret beauty, craft, and storytelling — and what it takes for their design narratives to appear in AI answers.
+Who this is for: Creators, marketers, and boutique-hotel operators who want to understand how AI assistants decide which brands to mention — and how reputation around design quality, comfort, and authenticity shapes visibility inside AI-generated answers.

-“Rank the best 10 design boutique hotel experiences for design-focused travelers to wake up surrounded by inspiring design in Amsterdam.”
+Fixed Prompt: Best 10 design boutique hotel experiences for design-focused travelers to wake up surrounded by inspiring design in Amsterdam

-Market Shift: From Search Results to Answer Discovery
+Market Shift: From Search Lists to Personalized Answers

 Inside the Simulation